Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 At any time, they know which students are at level 1, 2, or 3.

 Students at level 1 get activities that help them reach level 2.

 Level 2 students get activities to climb to level 3.

-Classrooms can break into smaller groups with students working independently on level-appropriate activities.
+Classrooms break into smaller groups with students working independently on level-appropriate activities.

-School is consistently more positive when course material is relevant and interesting.
+School is a more positive experience when course material is relevant and interesting.

 By improving the use of instructional time, students learn more and make increased academic progress.

 Learning Targets and Rubrics Enable Ownership

 Rubrics break down the stages of learning (“rungs on the ladder”) for each target.

 This allows students to understand the steps required to be successful.